Understanding Perpetual Purpose Trust Model

 The golden share model is more traditional in terms of investing and gaining returns in the future.
 It’s an effective model for startups.

-The golden share has a purpose steward who ensures that the business is never sold away from the purpose.
+The golden share has created a purpose steward who ensures that the business is never sold away from the company's mission purpose and trust agreements.

 This model also predetermines when shares can be redeemed.